 - Go to the beach: Cascais is the most famous one.
 While you need to pay for a train ticket, the beach itself is a fun, free day.

 - Do the Free Stuff: Speaking of free, watch the sunset at one of the dozens of miradouros, hang out by the coast, and go to free museums, like the Bernado Museum which shows work by Warhol and Picasso.
-There are plenty of free things to do while backpacking in Lisbon.
+There are plenty of free things to do in Lisbon while backpacking on a budget.

-Lisbon is home to some of the best hostels I’ve ever stayed at in Europe.
-Seriously!
+Lisbon is home to some of the best hostels in Portugal, nay, all of Europe!
 They have all been clean and comfortable with social atmospheres to meet other travelers.
 Most offer free breakfast too.